ANIMAL STORIES: ENCOUNTERS WITH ALASKA'S WILDLIFE

 Other news, including presentations, classes, and workshops

 Nature and travel writing classes.
-In fall 2014, Bill will again teach his 12-week class.
-More information will be posted as the first meeting in Setpember approaches.
-As in the past, participants in this workshop-style class will explore and refine their own writing styles, with an emphasis on the personal essay form.
+In fall 2014, Bill is again teaching his 12-week class, starting Sept.
+17. Participants in this workshop-style class will explore and refine their own writing styles, with an emphasis on the personal essay form.
 The class will also read and discuss works by some of America’s finest nature and travel writers, past and present.
 To sign up for this Wednesday night class (7 to 9:30 p.m.), or for more information, contact Sherwonit at 245-0283 or firstname.lastname@example.org, or through this website (email@example.com).